Intracranial hematomas form when a head injury causes blood to accumulate within the brain or between the brain and the skull.

 Chronic: Symptoms develop gradually over weeks, months, or years.

 Acute or subacute subdural hematomas may be caused by rapid bleeding after a severe head injury.
 Acute subdural hematomas are often caused by a head injury that occurs during a fall or motor vehicle crash.
 They may also develop in people who have bruising in the brain (contusions) or an epidural hematoma Epidural Hematomas Intracranial hematomas are accumulations of blood inside the skull, either within the brain or between the brain and the skull.
 Intracranial hematomas form when a head injury causes blood to... read more .

 Acute subdural hematomas can cause swelling in the brain.
 The hematoma and swelling can result in increased pressure within the skull (intracranial pressure), which can make symptoms worse and increase the risk of dying.

-Chronic subdural hematomas are more common among people with alcoholism, older people, and people who take drugs that make blood less likely to clot (anticoagulants or antiplatelets).
-People with alcoholism and older people, who are relatively prone to falls as well as bleeding, may ignore or forget minor to moderately severe head injuries.
+Chronic subdural hematomas are more common among people with alcohol use disorder, older people, and people who take medications that make blood less likely to clot (anticoagulants or antiplatelets).
+People with alcohol use disorder and older people, who are relatively prone to falls as well as bleeding, may ignore or forget minor to moderately severe head injuries.
 These injuries can lead to small subdural hematomas that may become chronic.